 Elizabeth Warren (2020) - Senator Elizabeth Warren (D-MA) was elected to the U.S. Senate in 2012 and re-elected in 2016.
 Before being elected to the Senate, Warren served as Chair of the Congressional Oversight Panel for the Troubled Asset Relief Program (TARP), was instrumental in the creation of the Consumer Financial Protection Bureau, and served as a law professor for more than 30 years, including nearly 20 years as the Leo Gottlieb Professor of Law at Harvard Law School.

-Marianne Williamson (2020) - Williamson is an author, lecturer, entrepreneur and activist.
+Marianne Williamson (2020, 2024) - Williamson is an author, lecturer, entrepreneur and activist.
 She is the founder of Project Angel Food, a volunteer food delivery program that serves homebound people with AIDS and other life challenging illnesses.
 She is also the co-founder of The Peace Alliance, a nonprofit grassroots education and advocacy organization supporting peacebuilding projects.
+Williamson announced her bid for the Democratic nomination for president in January 2019, but she ended her campaign on January 10, 2020 prior to any primary contests.
 In 2014, she unsuccessfully ran for the U.S. House of Representatives in California.

 Amy Klobuchar (2020) - Senator Amy Klobuchar (D-MN) has served in the U.S. Senate since 2006.
 She was the first woman to be elected to the Senate from Minnesota.
 A graduate of Yale University and the University of Chicago Law School, Klobuchar was a corporate lawyer before running for public office.
 Klobuchar was first elected as Hennepin County Attorney in 1998, making her responsible for all criminal prosecution in Minnesota's most populous county, and she was reelected in 2002.